2022 California Housing Legislation Highlights

 Homeownership

 AB 1837 (Mia Bonta) Helps occupants & nonprofits buy foreclosed homes, limits investor buying.
-Passed Assembly 55–18
+Signed into law by the Governor.

 AB 2013 (Quirk-Silva) State plan to increase homeownership among people of color.
 Inactive.
 Held in Committee